Moon Sung-kil

-Moon Sung-kil (Korean: 문성길; RR: Mun Seong-gil, born July 20, 1963) is a Korean former professional boxer who competed from 1987 to 1993.
-He is a world champion in two weight classes, having held the WBA bantamweight title from August 1988 to July 1989 and the WBC super-flyweight title between January 1990 and November 1993.
+Moon Sung-kil (Korean: 문성길; RR: Mun Seong-gil, born July 20, 1963) is a South Korean former professional boxer who competed from 1987 to 1993.
+He is a world champion in two weight classes, having held the World Boxing Association (WBA) bantamweight title from 1988 to 1989 and the World Boxing Council (WBC) super-flyweight title from 1990 to 1993.
 His name is also rendered Sung Kil Moon.

 Amateur career

 Moon, who compiled a purported record of 219–22 (164 KO) during his amateur career, was known as a great knockout puncher of the lighter divisions.
 In 1982, he won the bantamweight gold medal at the Asian Games in New Delhi, knocking out Wanchai Pongsri of Thailand with one blow in the final.

 In the 1984 Summer Olympics, Moon was eliminated in the quarterfinals by Pedro Nolasco via RSC in the first round due to a cut on his head after an accidental head butt.

 In March 1985, Moon defeated future WBC Super Bantamweight champion Paul Banke by a third round referee stopped contest (RSC) at the USA-Korea Amateur Boxing Championships held in Las Vegas, Nevada.

 In November 1985, Moon won the gold medal at the Boxing World Cup, manhandling all the opponents by KO.

 In 1986, Moon became the first South Korean amateur boxer to win a gold medal at the World Amateur Boxing Championships, beating future Olympic silver medalists Aleksandar Hristov and Arnaldo Mesa in the tourney.